Strength Training for Endurance Athletes

 • One session at most in the final week

-• No new exercises — nothing that might leave you sore on race day
+• No new exercises, nothing that might leave you sore on race day

-Tracking Progressive Overload with 400WFTP’s Lifting Tracker
+Tracking Progressive Overload

-How to Use It Effectively
+How to Use the Tracker

-A well-designed strength program addresses these imbalances directly:
+A well-designed strength program addresses them directly:

 ImbalanceCommon Injury RiskCorrective Exercises